sinanejadebrahim/terranetes/README.md

    - Installs all necessary prerequisites on your servers for Kubernetes.

 3. **Kubernetes Master Initialization**:
-   - Prompts you to initialize the master node.
+   - can initialize the master node.

 4. **Worker Nodes Addition**:
-   - Asks if you want to add worker nodes to your cluster and does so upon confirmation.
+   - can add worker nodes to your cluster .

 5. **Apply Calico and Metrics Server**:
-   - Prompts to apply Calico and the Metrics Server to your cluster.
+   - can apply Calico and the Metrics Server to your cluster.

 ## Verifying the Setup ✅